 string Field

 This field stores and abstracts away value of a text string.
-The <string> field has all the properties as well as extra properties and elements described below.
+The <string> field has all the common properties as well as extra properties and elements described below.

 <?xml version="1.0" encoding="UTF-8"?>